-The Zero Hunger, Private Sector Pledge is a game-changing solution that emerged from the UN Food Systems Summit (UNFSS) Action Track 1.
-The implementing organizations are a coalition of international organizations and partners, namely: including the Food and Agriculture Organization (FAO), the Global Alliance for Improved Nutrition (GAIN), Grow Africa, Grow Asia, the International Institute for Sustainable Development (IISD), the World Benchmarking Alliance, the World Business Council for Sustainable Development (WBCSD) and the World Food Programme.
+The Zero Hunger Private Sector Pledge is a game-changing solution that emerged from the UN Food Systems Summit (UNFSS) Action Track 1.
+The implementing organizations are a coalition of international organizations, namely: including the Food and Agriculture Organization (FAO), the Global Alliance for Improved Nutrition (GAIN), Grow Africa, Grow Asia, the International Institute for Sustainable Development (IISD), the World Benchmarking Alliance, the World Business Council for Sustainable Development (WBCSD) and the World Food Programme.

 To date, we have mobilized several supporting companies and organized a parallel session during the UNFSS pre-Summit in July, which laid the groundwork for a high-level pledging moment from companies at the Summit in September.

-The signing of this pledge does not constitute an endorsement by the project partners and organizations of the company or its activities.
-The implementing partners and organizations of this pledge are not directly affiliated with the companies through the signing of this pledge.
-The implementing partners and organizations of this pledge reserve the right to revoke or suspend the pledge if the company fails to comply with the governing principles of the pledge.
+The signing of this pledge does not constitute an endorsement by implementing organizations of the company or its activities.
+The implementing organizations of this pledge are not directly affiliated with the companies through the signing of this pledge.
+The implementing organizations of this pledge reserve the right to revoke or suspend the pledge if the company fails to comply with the governing principles of the pledge.

 If you are a company and you would like to be part of the official launch on 21 September 2021 please fill in your pledge by midnight CET on Sunday 19 September 2021.
 Companies can pledge at any time and can pledge multiple times.
 This initiative will end on 31 December 2030.

 |2||AGREA Agricultural Systems International, Inc.||1,030,640||Philippines|

 |5||Ajinomoto Co., Inc.||11,211,564||Global, Africa, Thailand|